Sai-1024X/EstateIQ/README.md

 > **EstateIQ** demonstrates how a machine learning model can be transformed into a production-style web application by combining data preprocessing, feature engineering, regression modeling, and Flask-based deployment.

 The project highlights the complete workflow from preparing housing data and training predictive models to delivering real-time house price predictions through an interactive web interface.

 ---

+# ⚠️ Disclaimer

+This project is intended for educational and demonstration purposes only.
+The predicted property prices are generated using a machine learning model trained on historical Bangalore housing data and should not be considered professional real estate valuations or financial advice.

+---